wstucker/qgrep/README.md

 qgrep
 =====

-qgrep wraps emacs grep-mode quick successive grepping allowing for fast unstructured navigation.
+qgrep is a wrapper around Emacs grep-mode enabling quick successive searches.

 The canonical example is searching the current thing-at-point.
 The recommended setup is to bind qgrep-no-confirm to `C-c g`.